andsalves-dev/gitesoft-frontend-test/README.md

 ### Remarks

-- The project were made in Linux, Manjaro Dist, Arch based.
+- The project was made in Linux, Manjaro Dist, Arch based.
 - React was the Js Framework used.
-Also, Redux, Axios and other js tools ware used.
+Also, Redux, Axios and other js tools were used.
-- Bootstrap css was also included.
+- Bootstrap was also included.
-- The created or most edited directories/files were:
-  - /src/*
-  - /public/weather.php
-  - /public/weatherMock.php
-  - /packages.json
-- The mirrored API sometimes is very slow.
+- The mirrored API sometimes is too slow.
-Maybe that depends on the location you're in.
+Maybe that depends on the location you're at.
 In my case, request it from Fortaleza/Brazil is too slow.
-Because of this, I created a mocked version of the script, but that is not used in final result.
+Because of that, I created a mocked version of the script, but that is not used in final result.
 - To make a production build, you can run: npm run build

 ### Troubleshooting